Thorbias/brainbug/bazzite.md

 --ToDO: instructions on that
 Steam pointing to my SteamLibrary

+Installign Synology drive and pointing it to my /home/Data directory which is apperently to so obvious as the synology drive path selection is showing my root.
+So the path was /var/home/myuser/Data (took me a bit to figure this out - yeah I am not a Linux pro but again that is not very obvious as pwd prints /home/myuser/Data...)

 Undervolting with CoreCtl -> reminder: performance mode should be automatic or not controlled (had it on low performance by accident which gave really low fps)
 HOW TO INSTALL RPMS?!
 --ToDo: instructions